Skip to content

 FlagDescription

--e, --expression <EXPR>Filter expression (required)
+-e, --expression <EXPR>Filter expression (mutually exclusive with --ask)

 -o, --output <FILE>Output file (default: stdout)